rolandreichart/site/General Terms and Conditions.md

 Upgrading and downgrading paid Subscription Packages.
 You can upgrade and downgrade your paid Subscription Package any time with the start of the next month.
 Your current Subscription Package and your payment obligation for it will remain active until the end of the current month.
 The upgraded or downgraded package will become available at the start of the next month.

-Buying Tokens.
-Tokens can be purchased in addition to any of the three paid Subscription Packages.
-It is not possible to buy Tokens in addition to the Trial Subscription Package.
-Tokens can be purchased any day and are available immediately after purchase.
-If you buy Tokens during the month we will invoice you for the partial additional cost for the purchased Tokens for the remainder of the month.
-Partial cost is calculated using the following formula: ((monthly Token cost * 12) / 365) * number of days remaining in the month from day of validity of the new Tokens.
+Buying Token.
+Token can be purchased in addition to any of the three paid Subscription Packages.
+It is not possible to buy Token in addition to the Trial Subscription Package.
+Token can be purchased any day and are available immediately after purchase.
+If you buy Token during the month we will invoice you for the partial additional cost for the purchased Token for the remainder of the month.
+Partial cost is calculated using the following formula: ((monthly Token cost * 12) / 365) * number of days remaining in the month from day of validity of the new Token.

 Token usage calculation.
-We reserve the right to change how many Tokens are required to run specific functionality on the Cloudomation Platform.
-Information about how many Tokens are required to use specific features is available on our website.
+We reserve the right to change how many Token are required to run specific functionality on the Cloudomation Platform.
+Information about how many Token are required to use specific features is available on our website.

 ## 8 Billing and payment conditions